boblsturm/aimusicstudies2024/index.md

-# The First International Conference in AI Music Studies (Stockholm, Sweden, November 2024)
+# The First International Conference in AI Music Studies December 3-5 2024 Stockholm, Sweden

 ## Prospects, Challenges and Methodologies of Studying AI Music in the Humanities